CryptoLover705/CryptoLover705/README.md

 #### About me!

-Hi there, my name is CryptoLover.
+Hi there, my name is Sidali.
 I am a full-time developer with a passion for building innovative software solutions.
 I have a strong background in a variety of programming languages, including Python, Java, JavaScript, and Solidity, and I am constantly seeking to expand my skills and knowledge.
 In my current role, I work on a range of projects, including developing smart contracts, building Android applications, and creating websites and web applications.

 I am always looking for new challenges and opportunities to collaborate with other developers.
 Some of the projects I am currently working on include the Human Charity Coin project, the New York Coin project, and the Wrapped New York Coin project.
 I am also the founder of Crypto Development Services, a company that provides a range of programming and consulting services to businesses and individuals in the cryptocurrency and blockchain space.